 Special Counsel Appointed to Oversee Russia Investigation

-WASHINGTON (CN) – A special counsel with oversee the Justice Department’s investigation into possible coordination between the Russian government and President Donald Trump’s campaign, Deputy Attorney General Rod Rosenstein announced on Wednesday.
+WASHINGTON (CN) – A special counsel will oversee the Justice Department’s investigation into possible coordination between the Russian government and President Donald Trump’s campaign, Deputy Attorney General Rod Rosenstein announced on Wednesday.

 Former FBI Director Robert Mueller will oversee the investigation and will resign from his law firm in order to take the position, Rosenstein announced.
 Mueller lead the FBI from 2001 to 2013, immediately preceding James Comey, whose firing last week increased calls for a special counsel to look into the Trump campaign’s ties with the Russian government.